hackforla/adopt-civic-art/README.md

 ## Technical Overview

 This project is a [Django](https://www.djangoproject.com) application written in **Python 3**.<br>
-For this prototyping round the database will be a local SQLite file until we change the engine to PostgreSQL to be production ready.
+Local development uses a SQLite database, and production will use a PostgreSQL database.

 ### Basic Prerequisites
 * Python 3.4.x